-Truth be told, I kind of suck at making a green salad, so I don’t make them all that often.
+Truth be told, I used to suck at making a crispy green salad, so I don’t make them all that often.
 But I finally sat my mom down and made her tell me exactly what her secret is.
 And it’s really not difficult.
 It just takes a little forethought.

 Get the freshest most colorful green salad ingredients out there – usually this includes Romaine lettuce (always Romaine), ripe, red tomatoes, crunchy baby carrots, crisp English cucumbers, red, yellow, or green peppers, peppery radishes, sliced black olives, and fresh shaved or shredded cheese on top.

 The dressing is a very simple extra virgin olive oil, white wine vinegar, salt and pepper mix with a hint of Dijon mustard that’s drizzled on top.
 You can certainly use a pre-made dressing if you’d like.
 Here’s one of my favorite store bought dressings!

 And the real secret is… she chops up everything several hours in advance, then places each item into a zip top bag with some cool water and refrigerates everything most of the day (except the tomatoes, which are better at room temperature).

 For the lettuce, just wash it and sprinkle it with a bit of water, then place a damp paper towel into the bag with the chopped lettuce.
 This will keep it fresh, crisp, hydrated, and prevent it from getting soggy.
 You don’t want to soak the lettuce in water.